 Murals have always been a staple of artwork around the world.
-Excluding the luxurious wall murals in Pompeiian villas, most murals—modern ones, at least—adorn building’s exteriors and are meant for public consumption.
-But in few cases are the murals so big that they stretch across multiple buildings, or even multiple neighborhoods.
+In a few cases the murals are so big that they stretch across multiple buildings, or even multiple neighborhoods.
 Just north of Mexico City is Pachuca de Soto, the capital city of the Mexican State of Hidalgo, which boasts one of the largest murals in the world.

 Sitting atop the hills that constitute most of central Pachuca are the Cubitos and Palmitas neighborhoods.
 They are known for their sparse public infrastructure—so sparse that the houses furthest up the hills can only be reached on foot.
 Both neighborhoods were proposed as the site of a collective art work spearheaded by the Mexican government’s Nos Mueve la Paz (“We Are Moved by Peace”) outreach program, to address and reduce crime rates in the area.